-Brandon Stirling Baker is a lighting designer working internationally in the areas of ballet, opera and theater.
+Brandon Stirling Baker is a lighting designer working internationally in the areas of theatre, opera and dance.

-His lighting can be seen in the repertories of New York City Ballet, San Francisco Ballet, Dutch National Ballet, Berlin Staatsballet, Miami City Ballet, Joffrey Ballet, Pacific Northwest Ballet, Alvin Ailey American Dance Theater, Houston Ballet, Pennsylvania Ballet, Semperoper Dresden, Los Angeles Philharmonic, Paul Taylor’s American Modern Dance, LA Dance Project and many others.
-Since 2010, Baker has been a frequent collaborator with choreographer Justin Peck of the New York City Ballet.
+His lighting can be seen internationally in the repertories of New York City Ballet, American Ballet Theatre, San Francisco Ballet, Dutch National Ballet, Hong Kong Ballet, Berlin Staatsballet, Miami City Ballet, Joffrey Ballet, Pacific Northwest Ballet, Boston Ballet, Alvin Ailey American Dance Theater, Houston Ballet, Semperoper Dresden, Opera Philadelphia, Pennsylvania Ballet, Cincinnati Ballet, Boston Ballet, Paul Taylor’s American Modern Dance, Los Angeles Dance Project and many others.
+Since 2010, Baker has been a frequent collaborator with Tony Award winning choreographer and director Justin Peck.

 Baker’s lighting has been presented nationally and internationally by major venues including Lincoln Center, Kennedy Center, Walt Disney Concert Hall, Hollywood Bowl, Brooklyn Academy of Music, Theatre du Chatelet (Paris), Sadlers Wells (London), Hong Kong Cultural Center, Maison de La Danse (Lyon), Teatro Carlo Felice (Genoa) and the Guggenheim Bilbao (Spain).
 Other international credits include premieres in Italy, France, Germany, Spain, Netherlands, South America, Cuba, Jamaica, United Kingdom and Canada.